 Are you looking for ways to make your underwear drawer more sustainable?
 Why not try switching to hemp underwear instead?
 This week I got the opportunity to try out some hemp underwear from WAMA and I’m really impressed!
 Read on to find out more about hemp as a fabric and how it compares to other sustainable materials.

 Hemp has many benefits, which is why it’s used in so many organic hair and beauty products.
 In fact, it wasn’t until last week that I realised how many of my natural skin care collection contained hemp as an ingredient.
 I’ve long been fascinated by the versatility of hemp, which is why I was eager to test WAMA’s hemp underwear and learn more about hemp as a fabric.
+All things cannabis are interesting to me, from Hemp to THC.
+This makes it more enjoyable for me when it comes to choosing Hemp over cotton.

 Is Hemp the Same as Marijuana?